younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

 Now some of you never used a backend Symfony project as an **API**.
 By API, I mean that the backend is reachable by any of your frontends (mobile, PWA, React etc.) as a remote API.
 Usually, we use TWIG as a front with SF or Encore (<3) for webpack, which is also very nice.
 Now that our backend is remote, you will have to secure it in a different manner than you did with the PHP SESSID, AKA sessions.
 We will use for example [Json Web Tokens](https://jwt.io) .

 For REST, you may know the fabulous project Api-Platform (with a graphQL extension also).
-We will use [Overblog](https://github.com/overblog/GraphQLBundle) GraphQL Bundle.
+We will use [Overblog](https://github.com/overblog/GraphQLBundle) GraphQL Bundle at version **^0.11.12**.
 It is an amazing project that provides you a very cool graphQL server for Symfony.
 It uses also the [Webonyx/GraphqlPHP](https://github.com/webonyx/graphql-php), the GraphQL PHP reference today.

 I used it for one big project of mine, and I must say **THANK YOU GUYS** for provinding this Open Source gem <3.